 Generic Health Relevance remains the largest area of research funding in 2018 (£625m, 24.4%).
 While the amount of funding has almost doubled in real terms (from £313m in 2004/05) the proportion of total funding in this area has only decreased by 1% since 2004/05.
 Generic Health Relevance is used when research is applicable to all areas of health and wellbeing (e.g. assessment of A&E service provision) or does not have a specific disease or condition of focus, which frequently includes Underpinning research activity.
-Therefore, the small proportional decrease in Generic Health Relevance funding may be linked to the variations seen in Research areas with a more specific disease focus.
+Therefore, the small proportional decrease in Generic Health Relevance funding may be linked to the variations seen in Research Activity and a prioritisation of more specific translational research areas with a more specific disease focus.